Beef Paprikash (Hungarian Goulash) Recipe

 *Also works with Hungarian Sweet & Spicy Paprika for a little heat.
 We don't recommend a smoked paprika for this dish; because you use a lot of paprika, the smoky flavor tends to take over.

 Adjust oven rack to lower-middle position and preheat to 325 degrees.
-Sprinkle meat with 1 tsp. salt and let stand 15 min.
+Sprinkle meat with 1 tsp.
+Salt & Pepper Tableside Seasoning and let stand 15 min.

 Heat oil over medium heat in a large Dutch oven.
-Add onions and remaining 1 tsp. salt.
-Cover and cook, stirring occasionally, until onions soften but don’t brown, 8 to 10 min.
+Add onions and remaining 1 tsp.
+Salt & Pepper Tableside Seasoning.
+Cover and cook, stirring occasionally until onions soften but don’t brown, 8 to 10 min.
 (If onions begin to brown, reduce heat to medium-low and stir in 1 Tbsp. water.)
 Stir in paprika mixture; cook, stirring occasionally, for about 2 min.
-Add beef, carrots and bay leaf; stir until beef is coated.
+Add beef, carrots, and California Bay Leaf; stir until beef is coated.
 Scrape down sides of pot, cover and transfer to oven.
 Cook until meat is almost tender and surface of liquid is 1/2 inch below top of meat, 2 to 2 1/2 hours, stirring every 30 min.

 Remove pot from oven.
 Add enough broth so that surface of liquid is 1/4 inch from top of meat (beef should not be fully submerged).
 Return covered pot to oven and continue to cook until fork slips easily in and out of beef, about 30 more min.

-Skim fat off surface and stir in remaining vinegar and sour cream (if using).
-Remove bay leaf and season with additional salt and pepper to taste before serving.
+Skim fat off surface and stir in sour cream.
+Remove California Bay Leaf and season with additional Salt & Pepper Tableside Seasoning to taste before serving.

 Serve over egg noodles or boiled potatoes.